sethfischer/mundo-flags/README.md

 * flags.csv

-    List of ISO 3166-1 country codes along with the flag filename, and the original file source.
+    List of ISO 3166-1 country codes along with the flag file name, and the original file source.

 * iso3166-1_en.csv

     [Official list of ISO 3166-1 countries][2].
-As the publically availabe CSV and XML files are not version controlled please refer to different versions by the date("YYYY-mm-dd") of download from the ISO website.
+As the publicly available CSV and XML files are not version controlled please refer to different versions by the date("YYYY-mm-dd") of download from the ISO website.